Improving Your Urinary Continence

 • If you have trouble urinating, urinate once, then walk away from the toilet.
 In 5 to 10 minutes, urinate again.
 Use your abdominal (belly) muscles to help empty your bladder.

-Keep a Urination Log
+Keep a urination log

-• A plastic container to catch your urine.
+Your doctor or nurse will give you a urination log.
+Use this to write down how much and how often you urinate.
+They will also give you a plastic container to catch your urine.
 This will be a collection “hat” if you’re female or urinal if you’re male.

 Choose any 3-day period.
 During those 3 days, urinate only into the hat or urinal.
-Each time you urinate, measure the amount of urine.
-Write it in your urination log.
-Then, pour the urine into the toilet and flush.
 If you leave home during your collection period, take the urinal or hat and urination log with you.

 If you have incontinence, write that down as well.
 Write down if it happened: